digininja/pipal/README.md

 to change the name (see below) and do a full new release.

 So, what does this new version do?
-The best way to describe it is to see some examples so go to the Pipal project page at www.digininja.org/projects/pipal.php for a full walk through of a sample analysis.
+The best way to describe it is to see some examples so go to the [Pipal project page](www.digininja.org/projects/pipal.php) for a full walk through of a sample analysis.

 Install / Usage
 ===============

-The app will only work with Ruby 1.9.x, if you try to run it in any previous versions you will get a warning and the app will close.
+The app will only work with `Ruby 1.9.x`, if you try to run it in any previous versions you will get a warning and the app will close.

 Pipal is completely self contained and requires no gems installing so should